 To do this you’ll need to answer two main questions: ‘How many days will I need to complete the trail?’ and ‘What is my window for completing it?’.

-Most of the people who I met, were taking between 17 and 22 days to hike the full John Muir Trail, although this can vary.
-Along the way I met two guys doing it in 11 days and a couple taking 27 days.
+Most of the people who I met, took between 17 and 22 days to hike the full John Muir Trail.
+Although along the way I met two guys doing it in 11 days and a couple taking 27 days.

 If you’re more experienced than I was, you may find it pretty easy to figure out.
-As a bit of a newbie, I found it easier to break this question into three parts:
+As a newbie, I found it easier to break this question into three parts: